 - 1. This section establishes a process whereby an owner can request and demonstrate that the development of property is entitled to be reviewed and approved in accordance with regulations that pre-date the effective date of this UDC per Chapter 245 or Section 43.002 of the Texas Local Government Code.
-This section shall not apply to a claim of a right under any other federal or state statute. - To the extent a project is entitled to vested rights or the right of continued use, as determined under this Section, it may be exempt from the requirements of current regulations of the City. - 3.
-The purpose of these requirements is to: - Establish a clear and consistent process for evaluating vested rights claims; - Ensure that vested rights determinations are based on accurate and complete information about the project; and - Recognize legitimate claims of vested rights under state law, while ensuring that new development complies to the greatest extent possible with current regulations. - 4.
+This section shall not apply to a claim of a right under any other federal or state statute. - 2.
+To the extent a project is entitled to vested rights or the right of continued use, as determined under this Section, it may be exempt from the requirements of current regulations of the City. - 3.
+The purpose of these requirements is to: - a.
+Establish a clear and consistent process for evaluating vested rights claims;b.
+Ensure that vested rights determinations are based on accurate and complete - Ensure that vested rights determinations are based on accurate and complete information about the project; and - c.
+Recognize legitimate claims of vested rights under state law, while ensuring that new development complies to the greatest extent possible with current regulations. - 4.
 This secton is further intended to establish provisions related to time limits and the expiration of vested rights. - 5.
-A project is not eligible for vested rights if any of the following are found to be true: - The area for which the petition is submitted does not fall within the area addressed by the documents establishing grounds for the vested rights claim;
+A project is not eligible for vested rights if any of the following are found to be true:

-- the original project has been completed or changed; or the development activity on the site was not permitted by the City.
+- The area for which the petition is submitted does not fall within the area addressed by the documents establishing grounds for the vested rights claim; the original project has been completed or changed; or - the development activity on the site was not permitted by the City.